feathersui/feathersui-starling/documentation/help/markdown/grouped-list.md

 ## Skinning a `GroupedList`

 A grouped list has a background skin and a layout.
-Much of the ability to customize the appearance of a list exists inside the item renderer components, such as their font styles and touch states.
+Much of the ability to customize the appearance of a list exists inside the item renderer components, such as their font styles and backgrounds for different states.
 For full details about which properties are available, see the [`GroupedList` API reference](../api-reference/feathers/controls/GroupedList.html).
 We'll look at a few of the most common ways of styling a list below.

 ### Using a theme?
 Some tips for customizing an individual grouped list's styles